wp-plugins/custom-content-by-country/readme.txt

 performance so only the absolutely necessary code is used.
 * ADDED: Automatic Amazon Affiliate links using shortcode: [CBC_AMAZON] .
 You can also specify Amazon associate tags for each Amazon website and the plugin will automatically use it with the appropriate site and generate an affiliate link for your product ASIN depending on where the visitor is from.
-* ADDED: Plugin now conforms to Worpit standard plugin structure.
+* ADDED: Plugin now conforms to iControlWP standard plugin structure.
 Faster, stable and automatically generates options pages.

 = 1.1 =